 Day 4: Galway City (1B)

-Spend a few hours following the Wild Atlantic Way trail from Doolin to the Cliffs of Moher.
-Stroll leisurely along the path, soaking in the views.
+Spend a few hours following the Wild Atlantic Way from Doolin to the Cliffs of Moher.
+Soak in the views as you hike the trail.
 Opt for a picnic along the way.

 Cliffs of Moher Visit